mendix/docs/content/refguide7/create-deployment-package-dialog.md

 ## 5 New Version (for Versioned)

 Choose a version for the deployment package.
-The version consists of four numbers: major version, minor version, patch and revision.
+The version consists of four numbers: major version, minor version, patch, and revision.
 The revision is fixed and determined by the revision you selected for **Revision**.

 The other numbers are free to choose but it is wise to use a convention for the numbering.
 Major versions typically contain major new feature or rewrites of existing features.
 A minor version contains small new features and fixes.
 A patch solves minor issues and should not change the data model of the application.
 A patch release should be interchangeable with another patch release with no changes to the data.

 The Modeler will show you the latest version that you created a package for (if any).
-You can increase major, minor or patch according to the convention you use.
+You can increase major, minor, or patch according to the convention you use.

 ## 6 Description (for Versioned)